translation-gang/docs-next/src/ru/guide/migration/emits-option.md

 </script>
 ```

-The option also accepts an object notation, which allows the developer to define validators for the arguments that are passed with the emitted event, similar to validators in props definitions.
+The option also accepts an object, which allows the developer to define validators for the arguments that are passed with the emitted event, similar to validators in `props` definitions.

 For more information on this, please read the [API documentation for this feature](../../api/options-data.md#emits).

 ## Стратегия миграции

-It is highly recommended that you document all of the emitted events by your each of components this way because of the [removal of the `.native` modifier](v-on-native-modifier-removed.md).
+It is highly recommended that you document all of the events emitted by each of your components using `emits`.

-All events not defined with `emits` are now added as DOM event listeners to the component's root node (unless `inheritAttrs: false` has been set).
+This is especially important because of [the removal of the `.native` modifier](v-on-native-modifier-removed.md).
+Any listeners for events that aren't declared with `emits` will now be included in the component's `$attrs`, which by default will be bound to the component's root node.

 ### Пример